8 JULY 2021: Review of folic acid fortification of food

 Folic acid and pregnancy

 Folic acid is important for the healthy development of babies in the womb.
-Especially in early pregnancy, when babies grow most rapidly.
+Especially at the very early stages of pregnancy, when babies grow most rapidly.

-Some women don't get enough folic acid before and during early pregnancy.
+Some people don't get enough folic acid before and during early pregnancy.
 They have a higher risk of giving birth to babies with conditions known as neural tube defects.
-These include spina bifida and anencephaly.
+Neural tube defects are serious birth defects where the brain and spinal cord have not developed properly.
+Neural tube defects can be life-threatening for babies during pregnancy.
+People who live with a neural tube defect can have severe disabilities.
+Spina bifida and anencephaly are the most common types of neural tube defect.

-Not all pregnancies are planned, so fortifying foods with folic acid is a way to ensure that women of child-bearing age are getting enough folic acid, improving health outcomes and health equity.
+Because not all pregnancies are planned, some people do not take the recommended folic acid supplement during the critical period (one month before and the first 3 months following conception).
+Fortifying foods with folic acid is a way to ensure that people of child-bearing age are getting more folic acid.
+This improves health outcomes and health equity.

 Folate and folic acid – Te Whatu Ora | Health New Zealand